topherhunt/grassflog-apollo/README.md

   * `mix phx.server`
   * Go to http://localhost:4000 and confirm the local site works
   * `mix test` to run all tests

+## Proposal builder: Client-side structure

+TODO: Fill this in